minibolt-guide/minibolt/guide/bonus/bitcoin/electrum-personal-server.md

 One possibility to use Bitcoin Core with more functionality is to set up an additional [ElectrumX](https://github.com/kyuupichan/electrumx){:target="_blank"} server and then use the great [Electrum wallet](https://electrum.org/){:target="_blank"} (on your regular computer) that integrates with hardware wallets.
 But this setup is not easy, and the overhead is more than a Raspberry Pi can handle.

-The new [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server){:target="_blank"} makes it possible to connect Electrum (using your hardware wallet) directly to your RaspiBolt.
+The new [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server){:target="_blank"} makes it possible to connect Electrum (using your hardware wallet) directly to your MiniBolt.
 In contrast to ElectrumX, this is not a full server that serves multiple users, but your own dedicated backend.

 Before using this setup, please familiarize yourself with all components by setting up your own Electrum wallet, visiting the linked project websites and reading [The Electrum Personal Server Will Give Users the Full Node Security They Need](https://bitcoinmagazine.com/articles/electrum-personal-server-will-give-users-full-node-security-they-need/){:target="_blank"} in Bitcoin Magazine.